 What is the first step to joining a Next Chapter Book Club?

-Complete and submit this inquiry form.
-If there is an active club nearby, we will contact you within two business days to let you know how to connect with it.
-If there is not, we will begin exploring opportunities for starting a new club in your neighborhood.
-We also recommend that you talk to the head librarian of a public library near you and ask if they would consider offering Next Chapter Book Club to their patrons with disabilities.
+Complete and submit the inquiry form found below.
+If there is an active club nearby, we will contact you to let you know how to connect with it.
+If there is not, we recommend that you talk to the head librarian of a public library near you and ask if they would consider offering Next Chapter Book Club to their patrons with disabilities.
 If they are receptive to that idea, please encourage them to contact us.

 Who can join a Next Chapter Book Club?

 Although there are some clubs for young children, the vast majority of our NCBC Affiliates offer clubs for adolescents and adults.
-Most have mixed age groups, so it would not be unusual for a 16-year-old and a 60-year-old to be members of the same club.
 There is also a wide range of reading abilities.
 A club member who reads at a third-grade level may be sitting next to someone who cannot read at all.
 Likewise, some members are very verbal and others are not.
 NCBC facilitators are trained to effectively engage everyone in a meaningful and fun book club experience.

 Where and how often do the clubs meet?
 How do members get there?